By Dr. Jesse Riley, MS DC

 The movement assessment consists of the client replicating different scenarios that involve movement in different ways.
 All joints to some degree work in three planes of motion, sagittal, frontal, and transverse planes where we might see movements like flexion, extension, and tibial rotation.
 The knee is a bit different as we mentioned in the last section as it is great at flexing and extending.
 This would look like bending at the knee or standing straight up and locking out the knee.
 Much of the rotation at the knee happens with knee flexion and extension are happening.

 When we test these movements, we can pinpoint which motions are causing problems for your knee.

 A great example of a painful movement might look like when you tell your clinician, “When I go for a run, at about the first mile I notice the knee pain,” or “It bothers me the most when I’m squatting down to pick up my kid!”

 Differentiating painful movements are what gives us a larger picture of the overall situation.

 Taking a holistic view of your specific circumstances is what typically separates traditional clinicians or therapists from modern practitioners.
 For modern practitioners, we know anatomy rarely ever dictates pain.
 There is often acute trauma (such as broken bones, lacerations, etc.) or a mechanical overuse/underuse that underlies pain.

 Understanding painful movements is an important step to learning about how we will chart your path to recovery together.

-Focusing on what movements feel okay with your shoulder is JUST as important as identifying what feels painful.
+Focusing on what movements feel okay with your knee is JUST as important as identifying what feels painful.